mozilla-services/python-dockerflow/docs/fastapi.rst

 - A Python logging formatter following the `mozlog`_ format.

-- A Flask extension implements:
+- A FastAPI extension implements:

   - Emitting of `request.summary`_ log records based on request specific data.